 Playing sport during pregnancy

-4-minute read
+6-minute read

 Benefits of doing sport and exercise

-Regular exercise also lowers your risk of heart disease, type 2 diabetes and some cancers.
+Regular exercise also lowers your risk of:

 Medical conditions that may affect you playing sport

-- have problems with your heart, lungs or liver
+- have problems with your heart, lungs, or liver

 - have diabetes that is not well controlled